spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

-The **Virtual Machine Orchestrator** pack provides a single-pack experience that consolidates all the dependencies needed to deploy and manage VMs in your Kubernetes host cluster.
-The pack's components are described below.
-All the components except for the **Spectro Proxy** pack are enabled by default in the `charts:` section of the pack YAML configuration file.
+The **Virtual Machine Orchestrator** (VMO) pack provides a single-pack experience that consolidates all the dependencies needed to deploy and manage VMs in your Kubernetes host cluster.
+You use **Virtual Machine Orchestrator** pack to create a VMO cluster profile. the The pack's components are described below.
+All the components are enabled by default in the `charts:` section of the pack YAML configuration file.

+The **Spectro Proxy** pack is a separate pack that is installed during profile creation when you use the default profile setting as described below.

 <br />